 Before he left: CP3's hamstring strain that sidelined him for the final two games of the 2018 Western Conference finals will always be one of the great what-ifs in Houston sports history.
 He was playing at a superstar level at the time, but he slipped significantly last season, when the Rockets' iso-heavy offense suddenly didn't suit him so well.
 There was some well-documented creative tension with James Harden, but that isn't why the Rockets traded Paul.
 They pounced on the opportunity to get a talent upgrade when Russell Westbrook surprisingly became available.

-Fan reaction on Oct.
-28: The typically late-arriving Toyota Center crowd offered polite applause with Paul was introduced with the Thunder's starting lineup.
+Fan reaction: The typically late-arriving Toyota Center crowd offered polite applause with Paul was introduced with the Thunder's starting lineup.
 After a tribute video played during the first timeout, most of the fans showered Paul with a standing ovation, which he acknowledged with a wave.

 -- Tim MacMahon